Life Transitions

 Growth, Personal Narratives, and Life Transitions

 Rewriting personal narratives may catapult us into a brighter future, but life transitioning changes is usually far from graceful.
-Muriel James and Dorothy Jongeward wrote in their book on transactional analysis that, “whereas some transitions are relatively painless, others are fraught with anguish and even bloodshed” (1996, Kindle location 795).
+Muriel James and Dorothy Jongeward wrote in their book on transactional analysis that:

-David Epstein in his wonderful book on professional development wrote, “we are each made up of numerous possibilities.”
+David Epstein in his wonderful book on professional development wrote that we are “each made up of numerous possibilities.”
 He explains that new possibilities are not simple transitions but explorations into the unknown.
-He wrote, “we discover the possibilities by doing, by trying new activities, building new networks, finding new role models” (2019, Kindle location 2418).

 Life transitions take us away from smooth routines.
 Routines become easy, requiring less cognitive energy.
 During transitions those routines are broken.
 They no longer fit, demanding adjustments.
 Due to the changes, new habits must be learned, requiring additional cognitive energy, draining vital reserves.
 In psychology. this is referred to as ego depletion.
 Because of the depletion, we are more likely to experience burnout from the new emotional demands.
 We may fatigue, feeling emotionally overloaded

 Having effective coping skills helps maintain sanity during demanding life transitions.
-T. Franklin Murphy explains in an article on post traumatic growth that “healthy coping assists moving disastrous emotions from problematic intrusions to deliberate striving” (2020).
+T. Franklin Murphy explains in an article on post traumatic growth that “healthy coping assists moving disastrous emotions from problematic intrusions to deliberate striving” (Murphy, 2020).

-Southwick and Charney list three coping mechanisms that broaden attention: positive reappraisal, problem-focused coping, and infusion of meaning (2018).
-Joseph et al. adds acceptance and seeking social support (2012).
+Southwick and Charney list three coping mechanisms that broaden attention: positive reappraisal, problem-focused coping, and infusion of meaning (Southwick & Charney, 2018).
+Joseph et al. adds acceptance and seeking social support (Joseph et al., 2012).

-Brammer taught that “coping skills consisting of supportive networking, cognitive restructuring, problem solving, and stress management are key mediating variables that determine the course and emotional intensity of the transition.”
-He adds, “attitudes that influence the process are extent of perceived control of the event, perceptions of challenge, and commitment to change” (2006).
+“Coping skills consisting of supportive networking, cognitive restructuring, problem solving, and stress management are key mediating variables that determine the course and emotional intensity of the transition.
+Attitudes that influence the process are extent of perceived control of the event, perceptions of challenge, and commitment to change” (Brammer, 1992).

 Brammer believed that by perceiving change events as a “normal part of living,” we alleviate some of the distress.
 Instead of crying out, “why is this happening to me?”
 With the correct attitude, we accept the complexity and imperfectness of life, muddle our way through the transition, and emerge on the other side stronger and wiser.